cowrie/cowrie/docs/datadog/README.rst

 **********************************************

 * Modify ``cowrie.cfg`` to enable the ``[output_datadog]`` section.
 * Add an API Key.
-You may generate one for your organisation from `here <https://app.datadoghq.com/organization-settings/api-keys>`_.
+You may generate one for your organization from `here <https://app.datadoghq.com/organization-settings/api-keys>`_.
 * Optionally customize ``ddsource``, ``ddtags`` and ``service``.
 Otherwise, defaults are respectively ``cowrie``, ``env:prod`` and ``honeypot``.

 Datadog Configuration